Horokanai, Hokkaido: History

 On April 1, 2010, Horokanai was transferred from Sorachi Subprefecture to Kamikawa Subprefecture.

 Culture

 Mascot

 Horokanai's mascot is Horomin (ほろみん).
 She is a healthy and hard working buckwheat seed.
 She carries a soba choko and chopsticks to eat her homemade soba noodles.
 She wears traditional Japanese chef clothing and a buckwheat flower on her head.
-She carries is a huge stick (that doubles as a staff weapon) on her back.
-She is unveiled on 18 June 2013.
+She carries a huge stick that doubles as a staff weapon on her back.
+She was unveiled on 18 June 2013.

 Climate

 Horokanai has a humid continental climate (Köppen: Dfb).
 On December 31, 2020, a minimum temperature of -32.6 C was registered.